 Verifies you are handling the correct product.
 Your system will prompt you to scan the barcode and then verify that matches what is in the system.
 You can ensure you are shipping the right item out to another happy customer.

 Know what you have and where.
-With an inventory solution, you've scanned everything that is received or moved in your warehouse.
+With an inventory scanning system, you've scanned everything that is received or moved in your warehouse.
 You can tell your customer you have it and have confidence that you. in fact, do.
 If you are an Amazon supplier, this is critical.